aniass/Customer-segmentation/README.md

 # Customer segmentation based on RFM method and K-Means clustering

 ### General info
-This project contains customer segmentation by using the RFM method and K-Means clustering.
+This project contains customer segmentation by combining the RFM method and K-Means clustering.
 The dataset includes sample sales data based on retail analytics.
-We use the RFM method and the k-means clustering algorithm for creating customer segments based on data provided.
+We use the RFM method (RFM score) and the k-means clustering algorithm for creating customer segments based on data provided.

 The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/kyanyoga/sample-sales-data).

 ### Motivation